Diabetic care

 Annual reviews for patients with diabetes

-Matthew also offers diabetic annual reviews which can be sent to your GP once completed.
+Ruth Mole offers diabetic annual reviews which can be sent to your GP once completed.
 As a diabetic, you will already know that it’s really important to keep an eye on your feet, including any changes over time.
-During an annual review, Matthew will ask lots of questions about your feet and how you manage your diabetes.
+During an annual review, Ruth will ask lots of questions about your feet and how you manage your diabetes.
 These questions will include:

 Diabetic care at home or in clinic